1967 Pacific typhoon season: Typhoon Anita (Gening)

+Typhoon Anita originated as a low-pressure area near 10.0°N, 142.0°E in the western Pacific on June 24.
+Initially moving west-northwest, it intensified into a tropical depression by June 26 and achieved tropical storm status later that day near the Philippine Sea.
+Anita rapidly intensified, reaching typhoon strength (Category 1) by June 28.
+It achieved its peak intensity on June 29 with 75-knot winds (87 mph) and a central pressure of 975 hPa near 20.5°N, 119.6°E—approximately 300 km southeast of Hong Kong.
+The storm maintained this strength while tracking northwest toward the southern Chinese coast.On June 30 at 06:00 UTC, Anita made landfall near Guangdong, China, as a weakening tropical storm.
+It rapidly deteriorated over land, downgrading to a tropical depression within 12 hours.
+By July 1, Anita dissipated in Jiangxi Province.

 Anita caused a plane crash in Hong Kong.

 Typhoon Billie (Herming)

 Typhoon Billie, having developed on July 2, reached its peak of 85 mph on July 5.
 Billie's intensity fluctuated as it headed northward to Japan, and it became extratropical on the 8th; however, Billie's extratropical remnant continued northeastward, and it brought heavy rain to Honshū and Kyūshū, killing 347 people.

 Typhoon Clara (Ising)

 A cold core low developed tropical characteristics and became Tropical Depression 8W on July 6.
 It tracked westward, becoming a tropical storm later that day and a typhoon on July 7.
 After briefly weakening to a tropical storm, Clara re-attained typhoon status, and it peaked in intensity on July 10, reaching winds of 115 mph.
 Clara weakened to a 90 mph typhoon just before hitting Taiwan on the 11th, and it dissipated over China the next day.
 Clara's heavy rains caused 69 fatalities and a further 32 people to be reported as missing.